winkjs/wink-nlp-utils/CONTRIBUTING.md

 ### Linting
 Well defined linting rules helps us in making code more consistent and avoid bugs.
-[ESLint](https://eslint.org) and [JSHint](http://jshint.com/) enforces these rules via their configuration files.
-These files are in the root of each repository.
+[ESLint](https://eslint.org) enforces these rules via its configuration file.
+This file is located in the root of each repository.

 ### Documenting